With so many famous landmarks in Barcelona, it can be hard to know which ones to visit first!

 The sheer scale of the building is hard to convey unless you’ve visited, it’s gigantic.
 It takes at least five minutes to walk around the whole building and take it all in.
 This is before you go inside and see the even more ornate decorations inside.

 What’s remarkable about Sagrada Família is that it’s still being built and isn’t likely to be finished until 2030.
-Construction first started in 1882, under the famous architect Antoni Gaudí, which is insane!
+Construction started in 1882, under the famous architect Antoni Gaudí, which is insane!

 I suggest you book a ticket before you visit as you’re unlikely to get one on the day and if you’re only spending 3 days in Barcelona then this is even more important!